RYGhub/funkwhale/docs/importing-music.rst

 .. note::

-    For the best results, we recommand tagging your music collection through `Picard <http://picard.musicbrainz.org/>`_ in order to have the best quality metadata.
+    For the best results, we recommend tagging your music collection through `Picard <http://picard.musicbrainz.org/>`_ in order to have the best quality metadata.

 .. note::